 \end{proof}

 \begin{theorem} Let $X$ be a smooth projective variety of dimension $n$ over $\mathbb C$.
 Let $T_1, T_2$ be subvarieties of $X$ of codimension $p, q$.
-The currents of integrations over them are also denoted by $T_1, T_2$ respectively.
-Assume $T_1\cap T_2$ is excessive.
+The currents of integration over them are also denoted by $T_1, T_2$ respectively.
+Assume $T_1\cap T_2$ is an excess intersection.
 Then

-in general depends on the de Rham data $\mathcal U$.
+in general depends on the De Rham data $\mathcal U$.

 \end{theorem}